tang3w/tang3w.github.com/_posts/2014-12-03-coslayout:-an-ios-layout-library.markdown

 Note that the percentage has different means for different constraint directions.
 If current constraint direction is horizontal, the percentage represents the percentage of view's width, otherwise, the percentage of view's height.

 Format specifier represents a constraint value given by additional argument.
 For example, `%tt` is the space from other view's top to superview's top.
 Here, the other view is given by additional argument, and the superview is the superview of layout's view.
-It means that `CSLayout` can specify constraints between non-sibling views.
+It means that `COSLayout` can specify constraints between non-sibling views.

-`CSLayout` support 13 format specifier:
+`COSLayout` support 13 format specifier:

 Format specifier | Type       | Description
 -----------------|------------|------------